jason-m/cloud-ddns/README.md

 # cloud-ddns
-A simple DDNS to AWS API Client

-this will listen for /aws/ZONEIDESTRING/?ip=ip.ad.dr.es&domain=domain.to.update the username will be your aws_access_key_id password will be your aws_secret_access_key

-so no configuration is required appart from the cli args of what ip / port to bind to (defaults to 127.0.0.1 port 8080)
+A simple DDNS Server to update DNS entries using various web APIs (ie aws route53) allows you to use a standard DDNS client to send updates

+zero configuration required no secrets stored or saved

+running the cloud-ddns binary with no args binds to localhost:8080 combining this with a reverse proxy for SSL is encouraged

+if you want to bind to an ip address other than localhost just run cloud-ddns IPADDRESS PORT

+configure your ddns client to use http://ipaddress:port/aws/ZONEIDSTRING/